Home Home

 Program Overview

-Bachelor of Science in Conservation and Restoration Science prepares students to address environmental challenges facing the world today.
-Conservation and Restoration Science students develop the depth of scientific understanding, interdisciplinary perspectives, and creative problem-solving skills needed to design and bring about solutions to these problems at local, regional, and global scales.
-Through community-based projects ranging from wetlands restoration and conservation planning to analyses of regional air and water pollution, students gain practical experience and make a positive difference while they are still in school.
+Bachelor of Science in Conservation and Restoration Science (CRS) prepares students to address environmental challenges facing the world today.
+Students develop the depth of scientific understanding, interdisciplinary perspectives, and creative problem-solving skills needed to design and bring about solutions to these problems at local, regional, and global scales.
+Through Community-Based projects ranging from wetlands restoration and conservation planning to analyses of regional air and water pollution, students gain practical experience and make a positive difference while they are still in school.
+Graduates are prepared for future research, practical experiences, and graduate education in various environmental fields.

 This program of study leads to the following credential: